-The actual computation for the fully connected Bayesian network is simple: The four binary experimental interaction datasets (S7, S20-S23) can be combined in at most $2^4 = 16$ different ways (subsets).
-For each of these 16 subsets, we can compute a likelihood ratio.
+The actual computation for the fully connected Bayesian network is simple: The four binary experimental interaction datasets (S7, S20-S23) can be combined in at most $2^4 =$ 16 different ways (subsets).
+For each of these 16 subsets, we can compute a likelihood ratio from the overlap with the gold-standard positives ("pos") and negatives ("neg").
+Ordering the rows of the table in the order of the likelihood ratio allows computing "sum(pos)" and "sum(neg)".
 The format of the table follows that of table S1.